Advice & Support with LGBTQ+ Breakups & Separation

 (You can read more misconceptions about couple counselling here…)

-LGBT Couples Counselling can therefore become an effective and rewarding process for partners who need to organise the end of their relationship.
-With professional help they can separate successfully and, should the need arise, intimately… according to circumstances.
+LGBTQ+ Counselling for Relationship Separation can become an effective and rewarding process for partners who wish to investigate and/or organise the end of their relationship.
+With professional support they can separate from their relationship successfully and, should the need arise, familiarly… according to their needs and circumstances.

 Managing a Relationship Breakup

-During their time together a relationship may have attained arbitrary joint assets (their record collection for example) but may have also gained more significant assets such as property, children, their pets, joint responsibilities outside of the relationship and so on.
+During their time together, a romantic/intimate relationship may have attained arbitrary joint assets (their record collection, for example), but it may have also gained more significant assets, such as property, children, their pets, joint responsibilities outside of the relationship, and so on.

 Planned and Unplanned

-Consider that not all breakups happen because one or both partners make a decision to end their relationship.
-Death/terminal illnesses, career opportunities, family situations etc can all bring about an unplanned ending to the relationship.
+Consider that not all breakups happen because one or both partners decides to end their relationship.
+Death/terminal illnesses, career opportunities, family situations, etc. can all bring about an unplanned ending to the relationship.
 Separation, planned or unplanned, needs sensitivity and understanding.

-When a relationship has to come to an end, the relationship s breaking-up, dealing with joint assets can be the last thing on the partners’ minds.
-But it is a major task to complete and many relationships choose to tackle this together.
+When a relationship has to come to an end, the relationship’s breaking up, and dealing with joint assets can be the last thing on the partners’ minds.
+But it is a major task to complete, and many relationships choose to tackle this together.

-Counselling for Relationship Separation can assist a couple supportively & respectfully work through a breakup.
-To decide which matters belong with whom, and what matters may continue to be the responsibility of the two (or more… if a polyamorous relationship) partners going forward.
+Counselling for Relationship Separation can assist a couple in supportively & respectfully working through a breakup.
+The process can help to decide which matters belong with whom and what matters may continue to be the responsibility of the two (or more… if a polyamorous relationship) partners going forward.

-Some partners pay lawyers to detail this at an expensive hourly cost.
+Some partners pay lawyers to detail their concerns at an expensive hourly cost.
 Other partners decide to work through the list themselves, with an experienced relationship-breakup facilitator such as a couple counsellor.

 A Relationship-End Shock

-Maybe you thought a problems was becoming resolved – and then you learn that your partner was not being honest.
-Upon learning the truth your first shock reaction might be to end the relationship.
-This is not unusual and understandable due to shock.
+Maybe you thought a problem was becoming resolved, and then you learnt that your partner was not being honest.
+Upon learning the truth, your first shock reaction might be to end the relationship.
+This condition is not unusual and is understandable due to shock.

-What might have lead you to “dump him” could later be seen as something you could both work through; rescuing or transforming the relationship into something more than it was.
-And that can include the possibility of separating too.
+What made you “dump him” could later be seen as something you could both work through, rescuing or transforming the relationship into something more than it was.
+And this can include the possibility of a separation, too.

 On Death or a Terminal Diagnosis